KennyPeanuts/CPOM_Flux/lab_notebook/metadata/CPOM_Flux_Ergo_metadata.md

 The collection of the sediment and leaf discs for %C and %N analysis is described in `CPOM_flux_break-down_notes.md` in the `lab_notes` folder.

-Briefly, 4 leaf discs and a surface sediment core (1 cm X 0.8 cm) were collected from each bottle and placed into a 20 ml glass scintillation vial and 10 ml of HPLC-grade methanol was added to each sample.
+Briefly, 4, 10 mm leaf discs and a surface sediment core (1 cm diam X 0.8 cm h) were collected from each bottle and placed into a 20 ml glass scintillation vial and 10 ml of HPLC-grade methanol was added to each sample.
 The samples were then capped very tightly, wrapped in parafilm and placed in the freezer.

 The analysis details are in `Fortino_ergosterol.xlsx` in the `Data` folder.